Last updated on February 16, 2023

 How Do Triggered “When this Deals Damage” Abilities Work With Double Strike?

-They trigger for each time that your creature deals damage, so they trigger twice if you hit an opponent with a double strike creature.
+They trigger for each time that your creature deals damage, so these abilities could trigger twice.

-This is the same scenario as giving a double strike creature first strike.
-It becomes redundant.
+Multiple instances of double strike are redundant and do not stack.
 Double strike allows your creature to deal damage on the first and second damage steps of the combat phase.
 Double strike doesn’t stack, so giving a creature two instances of double strike does absolutely nothing.

 Does Double Strike Include First Strike?